Which Of The Following Strategies Would Effectively Reduce Racism

 Laws and policies play a crucial role in shaping social structures and addressing systemic racism.
 Effective anti-racism legislation includes:

 • Housing and Employment Discrimination Laws: Strengthening and enforcing laws that prohibit discrimination based on race in housing, employment, and lending is crucial.
-This requires robust enforcement mechanisms and accessible avenues for redress for victims of discrimination.
+This requires solid enforcement mechanisms and accessible avenues for redress for victims of discrimination.

 • Hate Crime Legislation: Strong legislation that effectively prosecutes hate crimes is necessary to send a clear message that such acts are unacceptable.
-This requires clear definitions of hate crimes, robust investigation procedures, and appropriate sentencing guidelines.
+This requires clear definitions of hate crimes, strong investigation procedures, and appropriate sentencing guidelines.

 3. Media Representation and Counter-Narratives: Challenging Stereotypes